 310 856-8528.
 Ext.
 104

-Joy received her Master of Science Degree in Communicative Disorders from Eastern New Mexico University in May of 2019 and her Bachelor of Arts in Communicative Disorders from California State University, Long Beach (Go Beach!) in May of 2014.
+Joy received her Master of Science Degree in Communicative Disorders from Eastern New Mexico University and her Bachelor of Arts in Communicative Disorders from California State University, Long Beach (Go Beach!).
 During her graduate studies, she had the pleasure of working with adults and children in multiple settings, including a rehabilitation hospital, a skilled nursing facility, a private school, and two private practices.
 Upon graduating with her Master’s, she began her Clinical Fellowship doing in-home early intervention language therapy, followed by pediatric speech and language therapy at a local school district.

 Joy is passionate about the field of Speech-Language Pathology.
 Her goal with each client is to individualize therapy to meet their needs to ensure their well-being is the number one priority.